JoaquimEsteves/AASMA/README.md

                 all cars slow down.
                 if car wants to turn right, check position ahead, if car wait for 1 cycle and recheck else move

-                if car wants to go forward, check if there's car in the position before the entrance on the right (+1, +1) or a car ahead of him (+1,+0) THERES A HUGE DEMON HERE: IF 4 CARS APPEAR AT THE SAME TIME IN DIFFERENT ENTRANCES!!!!!
+                if car wants to go forward, check if there's car in the position before the entrance on the right (+2, +1) or a car ahead of him (+1,+0) THERES A HUGE DEMON HERE: IF 4 CARS APPEAR AT THE SAME TIME IN DIFFERENT ENTRANCES!!!!!

+                if car wants to turn left-> check position ahead, if car wait for 1 cycle and recheck or if there's car                                                         in the position before the entrance on the right (+2, +1), wait 1 cycle and recheck, or there's a car in the position (+3, -1) wait 1 cycle at the entrance
+                  HANDLE CHECKLIGHTS AFTER ALL THIS IS DONE (some more ifs getters nothing hard)